6 Ways to Bridge the Gap Between Sales and Marketing | YouDigital Blog

 6 ways to make sales and marketing work together

-There are a number of ways how you can help your marketing and sales teams get along better and even become buddies.
+There are several ways how you can help your marketing and sales teams get along better and even become buddies.

 1. Work on creating relevant content together